 - R v F (2017) (Bristol CC) – Sentencing for two counts of money laundering and one count of possession of an ID document with intent for a client with a large number of previous convictions, including three previous convictions for fraud.
 Representations made to the Crown resulted in no evidence being offered on a further count of fraud despite seemingly strong evidence

 Vittoria has a particular interest in cases involving violent and organised crime.
 She is well versed in cases involving forensic, telephone and medical evidence.
+She is especially experienced in representing defendants with mental health issues and complex needs in serious cases.

 - R v T (2018) (Nottingham CC) – Acted for youth defendant in a multi-handed s.18 involving multiple stab wounds.
 Successfully negotiated a plea to ABH.